epistrephein/rarbg/README.md

 rarbg.search(string: 'Force Awakens')

 # Search by IMDB id, in `Movies/x264/1080` and `Movies/x264/720`.
-# Note that 'tt' can be omitted when passing an IMDB id.
 rarbg.search(imdb: 'tt2488496', category: [44, 45])

 # Search unranked torrents by TheMovieDB id, sorted by last.